Jhou23/SQL-Daily-Practice/Collection/1645-Hopper Company Queries II-Hard.md

                    divide total drivers by active drivers

-2. Trick:  Count total drivers by month
+2. Trick:  Count total drivers by month use GROUP BY  + LEFT JOIN with comparison between date

            SELECT month, COUNT(driver_id) as total_drivers
            FROM mon LEFT JOIN Drivers d
            # count drivers number joined before each month of 2020